 The NSW Government supported the review to provide a source of credible information about the available evidence to support medical practitioners considering prescribing a cannabis medicine for their patient.

 The guidance developed for medical practitioners is available on the TGA's website and includes:

 - an overview of cannabis medicines

 - guidance in relation to epilepsy

 - guidance in relation to nausea and vomiting

 - guidance in relation to palliative care

-- guidance in relation to pain
+- guidance in relation to chronic non-cancer pain

 The Australian Centre for Cannabinoid Clinical and Research Excellence (ACRE), based at the University of Newcastle, received funding from the NSW Government to develop practical NSW Cannabis Medicines Prescribing Guidance.